WFTS-TV

-WFTS-TV (channel 28), branded Tampa Bay 28, is a television station licensed to Tampa, Florida, United States, serving the Tampa Bay area as an affiliate of ABC.
-It is owned by the E. W. Scripps Company alongside Bradenton-licensed independent station and owned and operated Ion outlet WXPX-TV (channel 66).
+WFTS-TV (channel 28), branded as Tampa Bay 28, is a television station in Tampa, Florida, United States, serving the Tampa Bay area as an affiliate of ABC.
+It is owned by the E. W. Scripps Company alongside independent station WXPX-TV (channel 66).
 The two stations share studios on North Himes Avenue on Tampa's northwest side; WFTS-TV's transmitter is located in Riverview, Florida.

 Channel 28 was launched as the Tampa Bay area's second independent television station in December 1981 by a company that went on to become Family Group Broadcasting.
 It was purchased by Capital Cities Communications in 1984, though Capital Cities quickly sold it to Scripps the following year after it purchased the ABC television network.
 WFTS-TV became an affiliate of Fox in 1988.

 A multi-market affiliation switch in 1994 saw WFTS-TV become Tampa Bay's ABC affiliate.
 The network attempted to disaffiliate from WWSB, its affiliate in Sarasota, but that station was ultimately allowed to remain with the network.
 To start local newscasts, channel 28 was forced to rent studio space in Clearwater.
 The newscasts debuted in fourth place in the market but have been more competitive since.
 In 1996, Scripps completed construction on the present studio facilities near Raymond James Stadium; the building accommodates the news department and is large enough that several business functions for the entire station group are run from Tampa.

 History

 A channel 28 construction permit was first issued to Lucille Frostman, involved in the construction of WSMS-TV in Fort Lauderdale, in 1966, for a station to be called WTSS-TV; this was never built, and the permit was deleted in 1971.

 Applications for a new channel 28 station in Tampa were received again in 1977, with the Christian Television Network the first to bid, followed by a group proposing a Spanish-language station; Family Television Corporation of Tampa, also of a Christian orientation; and Suncoast Telechoice, associated with subscription television equipment manufacturer Blonder Tongue Labs.

 Christian Television dropped out, amended its application to specify channel 22 at Clearwater, and won a construction permit for WCLF in February 1979.
 The other two parties dropped out in settlement agreements in early 1981, and Family received a construction permit in March.
-Family stockholders included T. Terrell Sessums, former speaker of the Florida House of Representatives, and former state senate president Louis A. de la Parte Jr.
+Family stockholders included T. Terrell Sessums, former speaker of the Florida House of Representatives, and former state senate president Louis de la Parte.